Same-sex marriage in Vermont

 Same-sex marriage has been legal in Vermont since September 1, 2009.
 The Vermont Senate passed same-sex marriage legislation on March 23, which the House of Representatives amended and approved by a 94–52 vote on April 3, 2009.
 Governor Jim Douglas vetoed the bill as promised on April 6.
 Both the House and the Senate successfully overrode Douglas' veto the following day.
 The law went into effect on September 1, making Vermont the fourth U.S. state, after Massachusetts, Connecticut, and Iowa, to legalize same-sex marriage, (Note: Excluding California which had constitutionally banned same-sex marriage in November 2008, but still recognized marriages performed between June and November 2008.) and the first to introduce same-sex marriage by enacting a statute without being required to do so by a court decision.
-Polling suggests that an overwheling majority of Vermont residents support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 86% of respondents supported same-sex marriage.
+Polling suggests that an overwhelming majority of Vermont residents support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 86% of respondents supported it.

 Vermont was also the first U.S. state to introduce civil unions on July 1, 2000, following a ruling from the Supreme Court in Baker v.
 Vermont that the Constitution of Vermont entitles same-sex couples to "the same benefits and protections afforded by Vermont law to married opposite-sex couples".